-7.1.
 Example 1: An Eighteen Story One Bay Frame

 The first example is an eighteen story two-dimensional one bay frame.
 The story heights are all 12 feet and the span is 24 feet.
 A nonlinear dynamic analysis is performed on the model using the 1994 Northridge earthquake recorded at the Saticoy St. station, Van Nuys, California.
 Newton-Raphson algorithm is utilized for performing the structural analysis and SASI strategy is chosen to store the selected analysis results.
-In the example, the specified interval is ten time steps, which is specified in the input file.
-Details of the model and the analysis have been described in Peng and Law [3].
-Besides the saved domain states, the time history displacement values of each node are saved in files by using the recorder command in the input file.
-The usage of the recorder command can be found in [21].
+In the example, the specified interval is ten time steps.
+Details of the model and the analysis have been described in Peng and Law [29].
 After the analysis, the results regarding a certain time step can be queried by using DQL commands.
-The following illustrate example usage of some of the DQL commands.
-We use C: for the command and R: for the queried results.
+The following will illustrate example usage of some of the DQL commands.
+We use \mathbf{C} : for the command and \mathbf{R} : for the queried results.